Home

 Going To Need Fixing!

-RV repair is something most of us do not want to become involved in.
+Motorhome repair is something most of us do not want to become involved in.
 However, stuff happens.
 Even if you never pick up a screwdriver or a pair of pliers, wouldn't it be a good idea to understand some of the mechanics behind such an endeavor?

 Custom Search

-While some of us are never inclined to do our own repairs, other people want to be totally self-contained and not use any outside source for repairs.
+While some of us are never inclined to do our own motorhome repairs, other people want to be totally self-contained and not use any outside source for repairs.

-I once read about a man in Alaska that bought a D9 Caterpillar to dig out an area and divert a river so he could dredge it.
 Because he was out in the middle of nowhere in Alaska, he had to have the tractor delivered in pieces that he assembled on site.
 That would be what I would call an "over the top" project.

 I've got a 20-year background dealing with various types of reverse engineering projects working for the Department of Defense.
 Therefore, I'm inclined to do things myself.